Burmese

 - Healthcare Barriers

-- Barriers include limited access to modern healthcare facilities, especially in rural areas, and financial constraints.
+- Barriers include limited access to healthcare facilities in rural areas, language differences, and economic constraints.

 - Education And Learning Styles

 - Education is highly valued, with a focus on rote learning and respect for teachers.
-However, access to quality education varies widely.
+Schools often emphasize moral and ethical teachings alongside academic subjects.

 - Learning Styles